 Shrimp

 - What shrimp to use?
 You will want to use peeled and deveined shrimp with the tails off.
 We used large 20/25 shrimp.
-You can substitute for jumbo or smaller shrimp, which will impact the required cooking time.
+You can substitute jumbo or smaller shrimp, which will impact the required cooking time.
 All shrimp cook relatively quickly, and 30 seconds can make the difference between undercooked, dried-out, and rubbery.

 - How to defrost frozen shrimp?
 You can defrost shrimp in the refrigerator overnight or quickly in a cold water bath for 25-30 minutes.
 Change out the water every 7-10 minutes.